tannerlegvold/dotfiles/README.md

 --------------------------------------------------------------------------------------------

 ## Fixing the Home Directory
-I like to install source to a software directory in the home directory, so lets make one
+I like to install source to a `software` directory in the home directory, I also like to have a `scripts` directory
 ```
 cd ~
-mkdir software
+mkdir software scripts
 ```
+Make sure scripts on the `$PATH` (this is already done in my `.bashrc`).
 Remove the directories I don't use
 ```
 rmdir Videos Pictures Documents Music Public Templates
 ```
-I think the names `Downloads` and `Desktop` are too long, lets switch them to `down` and `desk` (this part is still tentative)
+I think the names `Downloads` and `Desktop` are too long, lets switch them to `down` and `desk`
 ```
 mv Downloads down
 mv Desktop desk